Find the Cheapest Insurance Quotes in Your Area

 In terms of pricing, Metromile quotes you two values.
 The first is a base rate which you pay every month.
 The base depends on standard factors like your driving history, the car you drive, and the coverage you want.
 Like with other insurance companies, going with full coverage over basic will generally double the price.
 If you are young and/or risky driver, the base rate will also be higher.
-The second is a cost per mile rate, which is multiplied by your estimated monthly mileage.
+The second is a cost per mile rate, which is multiplied by your actual monthly mileage.
 The two numbers are added, and that’s your monthly rate.
 Take for example, a base rate of $40 and a rate per mile of 5 cents.
 If you drive 200 miles a month (about 2,400 a year) your monthly rate will be $50 per month ($40 + (0.05 * 200)).
 If you suddenly need to drive 600 miles in one month, then that month increases to $80, which might put a strain on a tight budget.
-Metromile won’t charge you more than 150 miles a day if you were to go on a road trip.
+Metromile won’t charge you more than 250 miles a day (150 in NJ) if you were to go on a road trip.

-- Bodily Injury and Property Damage Liability are mandatory
+- Bodily Injury and Property Damage Liability are mandatory in most states

 - Optional Uninsured Motorist Insurance (unless it is mandatory in your state)

 - Personal Injury Protection (PIP) and Medical Payments (MedPay)

 - Collision and comprehensive insurance (which comes with multiple deductible options in each state)